Majestic-dev/Tester69/README.md

     - Moderation System
         * Improved muting and unmuting
+        * Use the dispatch event for certain actions

     - Logging System
         * Log deletion protection
+        * Log moderation actions inside Loggingsystem.py using dispatch events instead of inside the moderation commands

     - Miscellaneous
         * Many miscellaneous commands to search random stuff, get random images, gifs, etc.

     - Commands
         * Cooldowns for most commands using discord's built in cooldown system
+        * Cooldowns using the new cooldown handler for longer duration commands (hourly, daily, weekly, monthly)

     - Economy
         * Updated all the economy items and a command to view the descriptions of items